google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 ## Check payment method availability

-Before showing the payment UI, you can check to see if the user has an available payment method on the device and decide to provide a legacy checkout form experience instead.
+Before calling `show()` and showing the PaymentRequest UI, you can optionally check to see if the user has a payment method available for payment.
+This gives developers more control over the final user experience they want to provide.
 To do so, use `canMakePayment()`.

+    // Check if `canMakePayment()` exists as older Chrome versions
+    // don't support it.
-    if (!request.canMakePayment) {
+    if (request.canMakePayment) {
       request.canMakePayment().then(result => {
         if (result) {
-          return request.show();
+          request.show();
         } else {
           // The user doesn't have an active payment method.
           // Forwarding to legacy form based experience